-You must provide evidence of the following in your application:
+You must also provide evidence of the following in your application:

-- A minimum of one year work experience as a qualified and registered doctor before enrolment (as evidenced by CV/employment history).
+- a minimum of one year work experience as a qualified and registered doctor before enrolment (evidenced by CV/employment history)

-- Currently be practicing medicine, preferably in a field that allows exposure to SEM.
+- currently be practicing medicine, preferably in a field that allows exposure to sports and exercise medicine

 Potential sources of funding

-The induction event at the University of Bath will take place 5-6 September 2013.
+The induction event at the University of Bath will take place in September 2017.

 Main areas of research